Tuesday, February 27, 2024

 21. Anchorite redoubts [pinched from Dan] are mysterious structures of widely varying form and size, having in common only that they drift in zero gravity or freefall and that they are, or at least seem to be, impenetrable.
 Some are found in asteroid belts, others orbiting barren planets, still others in deep space.
 They are occupied, it is thought, by humans or parahumans who in ancient times chose to remove themselves from the affairs of the greater galaxy for unknown reasons.
 None responds to communications, although some do show faint signs of activity, like venting waste heat.

-22. An underground progressive movement in the union has taken up the slogan "continuity leads to destruction."
+22. An underground progressive movement in the Continuum has taken up the slogan "continuity leads to destruction."

 23. Near the edge of the Pale, a rarely contacted planet is scattered with mostly abandoned cities still ritually visited by the rural people descended from their onetime inhabitants.

-24. On more than one world in the empire and union alike, rock-hewn cities crowd underground caverns, paraterraformed to be human-habitable below a pitiless surface.
+24. On more than one world in the Empire and Continuum alike, rock-hewn cities crowd underground caverns, paraterraformed to be human-habitable below a pitiless surface.

 25. Old and persistent tales tell of a certain order of Outsiders, or servitors of the Outsiders, who enter the Pale to judge the righteous and the wicked and to enforce the Rule.
 Opinion is fiercely divided as to whether these Arbiters are angels, demons, aliens, or something else entirely, if they even exist.